 Even the most germ-phobic moms are guilty of committing some of the grossest parenting sins.
 Sometimes, you don’t even know you’re committing them.
-Here are the nine grossest things parents commonly do according to Atlanta Parent Magazine, and the reasons you should reconsider doing them.
+Here are the most common gross things parents do according to Atlanta Parent Magazine, and the reasons you should reconsider doing them.

 1. Using bulb syringe aspirators.